Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices: Abstract

 \section{Abstract}

-The generation of complex states like multifractal critical states has been an outstanding challenge in both classical and quantum physics.
-Here we propose a general framework, termed the imaginary gauge phase imprint, allowing to engineer rigorous wavefunctions in any-dimensional non-Hermitian lattices.
-Using this method, we uncover a novel phase with exact critical wavefunctions in one (and two) dimension, dubbed the skin critical phase (SCP).
-Unlike conventional critical phases with overall uniform density distributions and non-Hermitian skin effect with eigenstate accumulation at open boundaries, the SCP is marked by a macroscopically multifractal distribution with all critical eigenstates sharing an identical profile and always accumulating at specific bulk interfaces under periodic boundary condition, which become topology-dependent boundary or interface skin modes under open boundary condition.
-We also show the ballistic dynamics in the SCP, in contrast to the diffusive behaviour in conventional critical phases.
-Moreover, we validate our method by imprinting configurable wavefunctions in higher dimensions, including complex fractal states with Sierpi\'{n}ski-carpet and Koch-snowflake profiles in non-fractal lattices and Moir\'{e} states in non-Moir\'{e} lattices.
-Our work not only offers fresh insights into fractal phenomena and critical phases, but also provides a rigorous paradigm for wave manipulations in engineered non-Hermitian systems.
+We propose a general framework, termed the imaginary gauge phase imprint (IGPI), which enables engineering arbitrarily configurable wavefunctions with exact solutions and self-organization dynamics in any-dimensional non-Hermitian lattices under imaginary gauge fields.
+Using this method, we uncover a novel phase with exact critical wavefunctions, dubbed the skin critical phase (SCP), which is marked by unconventional localization, topological-skin, and dynamical characteristics.
+Furthermore, we validate the IGPI by imprinting and visualizing complex fractal states with Sierpi\'{n}ski-carpet and Koch-snowflake profiles, as well as exotic super-moir\'{e} and 3D-moir\'{e} states in regular lattices.
+Our work not only offers fresh insights into non-Hermitian critical and fractal physics, but also provides a rigorous paradigm for controlling and visualizing wavefunction patterns using the IGPI in engineered non-Hermitian systems.